Skip to main content

 This structure is the required by Galtea in order to automatically generate the test cases for your test.
 If that format is not provided, you can still manually create the test cases.

-For automatic processing, the file format must be CSV
+For automatic processing, the file format must be CSV.

 The extent of the examples provided above are short extractions.
 In the actual CSV files they can be much longer and the amount of test cases (rows) can be much higher.